 Finnair

-Shanghai-Helsinki, 4 times a week
+Shanghai-Helsinki, 4 times a week (2 flights in the winter)

 Hongkong-Helsinki, daily flight, 7 times a week